nazanin-zinouri/subclu/gcp_environment_setup.md

 To install the repo as a package as `--editable` in GCP, first assume sudo for your gcp user.
 Then install the code from where you stored the code synced to PyCharm.

-NOTE: you might need to install it with a `--user` flag in case some of the installed packages create conflicts with native packages

 If resolving packages is taking too long, might need to use a flag (in the short term):
 - See https://stackoverflow.com/questions/65122957/resolving-new-pip-backtracking-runtime-issue